 In my work, I use Cognitive Behavioral Therapy to explore the relationship between one's thoughts, feelings, and behaviors and the impact that each has on their day to day life.
 By understanding the relationship between one's thoughts, feelings, and behaviors, you can begin to challenge automatic negative thoughts, understand and change behaviors, and begin to feel different emotions.

 One of the main tenets of Dialectal Behavioral Therapy is that all people are, at any given point in time, doing the best they can.
 I carry this with me in every interaction I have, as it comes from a strengths based approach and assumes that everybody is trying to better their life.
 Dialectal Behavior Therapy also holds that two seemingly opposite perspectives can be true, which supports balance and helping one see the gray area, away from a black-or-white perspective.
 Dialectal Behavior Therapy increases mindfulness, interpersonal effectiveness, distress tolerance, and emotional regulation skills.

 $145 per 55 minute Family Session

 $45 per each additional 30 minutes of session time

 I have a limited number of sliding scale spaces available based on economic hardship or need.
 Please reach out to me to talk about this more.
 The session fee is due at the time of service via cash, check, or credit card.

 I am currently not in network with any insurance companies and am only accepting private pay clients.
 If you are wanting to use out-of-network benefits, I am able to provide you with a superbill that you can submit to your insurance company for reimbursement.

 I require 24-hour notice of cancellation or reschedule.
-You will be responsible for a$100 fee if you do not show up for our scheduled appointment, or cancel with less than 24 hours notice.
+You will be responsible for the full cost of the session if you do not show up for our scheduled appointment, or cancel with less than 24 hours notice.
 Thank you for your understanding.